galiacheng/doc4azurewls/WebLogicOnAKS/SetupSimpleClusterManually/README.md

 We will use a service principal to create an AKS cluster.
 Follow the commands below to create a new service principal.

 If you run commands in your local environment, please run `az login` first.
 Skip that command if you run on the Azure Cloud Shell.
+Do set the subscription you want to work with.
+You can get a list of your subscriptions by running `az account list`.

 ```
 # Login